 Sweden country brief

-Sweden is the fifth largest country by area in Europe (449,964 square kilometres) with a population of 9.5 million (November 2011 estimate).
+Sweden is the fifth largest country by area in Europe (449,964 square kilometres) with a population of 9.5 million.
 The capital of Sweden is Stockholm.
 Sweden celebrates its National Day on 6 June.

 Sweden is a constitutional monarchy and has a parliamentary system of Government.
 King Carl XVI Gustaf exercises only ceremonial functions as Head of State.
 Executive power rests with the Cabinet, which is responsible to the unicameral Riksdag (Parliament) comprising 349 members who are directly elected every four years on a proportional basis.
 Voting is not compulsory but turnout is usually over 80 per cent.